circuitdojo/docs/src/nrf9160-example-code.md

 All samples are in `nfed/samples`.
 They include:

 * accelerometer - for a basic onboard accelerometer demo
+* at_client - for testing connections using LTE Link Monitor
 * battery - for a basic onboard battery measurement demo
 * blinky - for a basic led blink demo
 * bme280 - for an example of using the bme280 on i2c